aiforged/docs/docs/multi-factor-authentication.md

 * From the MFA block, you can enable or disable MFA as needed for your account.

-{% hint style="info" %}
+!!! info
     When you reset your password, MFA is automatically disabled
-{% endhint %}

 ## Sign-in providers